cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 All four workers registered in the Temporal UI.
 {: .img-caption}

 I switched from SQLite to [Postgres in docker](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/) so that all workers could access the database.
-Because of this, I also had to change some [`ufw`](https://wiki.ubuntu.com/UncomplicatedFirewall) (firewall) settings.
+To enable access over my network, I had to change some [`ufw`](https://wiki.ubuntu.com/UncomplicatedFirewall) (firewall) settings.
 While I was doing that I closed port 22, disabling SSH.
 To re-enable it, I needed to actually plug a keyboard and mouse into the Raspberry Pi, something I'd avoided so far.
 Oh well.

 While only one worker would run on each computer, each worker would run a process on each CPU.
 This meant I could run 44 concurrent processes!